6 Ways Recruiters can Build Better Relationships with Hiring Managers

-If you’re a sourcer or recruiter, chances are you’re spending a vast majority of your time thinking about candidate experience.
-After all, there’s a direct correspondence between candidate experience, offer accept rates, and talent brand; so it makes sense that these are the folks you’re aiming to please.
-But in the midst of that, it’s sometimes easy to lose sight of the other party you’ve got to build a good relationship with, and whose experience matters: hiring managers.
-(You know, the folks who ultimately make the decisions about all those candidates you’re bringing in.)
+If you’re a sourcer or recruiter, chances are you’re spending a great deal of time thinking about candidate experience (CX).
+There’s a direct correspondence, after all, between CX, offer accept rates, and talent brand; so it makes sense that these are the folks you’re aiming to build a foundation of trust with.
+But in the midst of that, it’s sometimes easy to lose sight of who else it's critical to build strong relationships with: your hiring managers.

-Consider this: Organizations that improve hiring manager satisfaction are 3x more likely to reduce time-to-hire and 2x more likely to improve quality of hire.
-Add to this earlier research that showed the biggest driver of talent acquisition performance—four times bigger, in fact, than the second-biggest driver—was strong relationships between recruiters and hiring managers.
-And then add your own experience, which probably looks like this: when you’re not in sync with your hiring managers, you ultimately create more work for the both of you.
-You also impair the experience of the candidate, who’s now at risk of dropping out of process, rejecting your offer, complaining to their networks about you, or refusing to purchase your product as a consumer.
+Consider this: Organizations that improve hiring manager satisfaction are 3x more likely to reduce time-to-hire and 2x more likely to improve quality-of-hire.
+Add to this research that showed the biggest driver of talent acquisition performance was strong relationships between recruiters and their HMs.
+And then add your own experience, which probably looks like this: when you’re not in sync with your HMs, you create more work for the both of you.
+Not coincidentally, you also impair the experience of the candidate, who’s now at risk of dropping out of process, rejecting your offer, complaining to their networks about you, and so on.

 We’ve heard some somber stories from both sides of the aisle... but at Gem, we’ve also been able to witness some phenomenal recruiter-hiring manager relationships that result in consistent hires of best-in-class talent.
-It may be up to you, sourcer/recruiter, to do a few things to create, solidify, and sustain a strong relationship with your hiring managers.
-Here’s our top-7 list:
+Below is our top-6 list of how those recruiters are making it happen.
+And if you're looking for a more thorough (and updated!) resource on recruiter/hiring manager collaboration—including best practices and spotlights from the pros—we've got you covered.

 1. Know Their Needs from the Start